mwermelinger/kattis-guide/tree.md

 A binary heap is a complete binary tree where each node's value is smaller (or larger, in a max-heap) than its children's values.
-Binary heaps are used to implement priority queues because they can be efficiently stored and manipulated as a list.
+Binary heaps are used to implement priority queues because they can be efficiently stored and manipulated as an array (Python list).

-These problems require knowing how binary heap nodes are indexed in a list, in particular how to go from a node to its left or right child, and vice-versa.
+These problems require knowing how binary heap nodes are indexed, in particular how to go from a node to its left or right child, and vice-versa.

 1. [A Rational Sequence (Take 3)](https://open.kattis.com/problems/rationalsequence3) (9 LOC):